ioquake/ioq3/voip-readme.txt

-                   to no one, "attacker" to send to the last person that hit you, "crosshair" to send to the people currently in your crosshair, "spatial" to talk to all people in hearing range or a comma-separated list of client numbers, like "0,7,2,23" ... an empty string is treated like "spatial".
+                   to no one, "attacker" to send to the last person that hit you, "crosshair" to send to the people currently in your crosshair, "spatial" to talk to all people in hearing range, "team" to send to all team members (red, blue or spectator) or a comma-separated list of client numbers, like "0,7,2,23" ... an empty string is treated like "spatial".
                    You can also use a mixed string like "0, spatial, 2, crosshair".
                    This is reset to "spatial" when connecting to a new server.
                    Presumably mods will manage this cvar, not people, but keybind could be useful for the general cases.
-To send to just your team, or the opposing team, or a buddy list, you have to set a list of numbers.
+To send to just the opposing team, or a buddy list, you have to set a list of numbers.

 cl_voipUseVAD: set to "1" to automatically send audio when the game thinks you
                are talking, "0" (the default) to require the user to manually